Hey Keto People! Here’s an excellent low carb side dish

-Hey Keto People!
-This is an excellent side dish for the Keto Diet and while it’s simple we really wanted to include it in our recipes because it takes a veggie that is often just thrown on the plate plain as a side to something that compete with and compliment the main course.
+Super simple to make but we really wanted to include Garlic Parmesan Green Beans in our recipes because it takes a veggie that is often just thrown on the plate plain and turns it into a delightful side that will compliment nearly any main course.

 Back to the beans…